ghastlymirror/astro-yi/src/pages/now/now.md

 - Try to make this site IndieWeb Friendly

-- Wrtiing Review For Witches & Vampires: Secrets of Ashbury
+- Writing Review For Witches & Vampires: Secrets of Ashbury

+- Adam Wolfe Review

 ### 🐦‍ Living